smt23/QPlotWidget/README.md

 		xPos = (x - 500/5)/(100.0/5)
 		sinPlot.addPoint([xPos, math.sin(xPos)])

-The performance is not great, so it is best to limit plots to around 1000 point if there is going to be a lot of resizing or the widget.
+The performance is not great, so it is best to limit plots to around 1000 points if there is going to be a lot of resizing or the widget.